The 10-Year Cultural Plan for the Pikes Peak Region

 The Arts Vision 2030 Leadership Team:

-- Angela Seals, Local Project Coordinator and Deputy Director, Cultural Office of the Pikes Peak Region
+- Angela Seals, Local Project Manager and Deputy Director, Cultural Office of the Pikes Peak Region

 - Andy Vick, Steering Committee Co-Chair and Executive Director, Cultural Office of the Pikes Peak Region